-Decisive tests of the mechanism have recently come from the Sudbury Neutrino Observatory (SNO) which has started operations in Canada (see Boger et al. 2000).
-SNO measures solar high-energy $(^{8}B)$ neutrinos through reactions with deuterium $(^{2}H)$ in heavy water as well as through electron scattering.
-Of the two relevant reactions with $^{2}$ H, one (the so-called charged-current reaction) is sensitive exclusively to $\nu{\rm e}$ , whereas the second (the neutral-current reaction) has comparable sensitivity to all three types.
-The rate measured with the charged-current reaction may therefore be compared with the rate from previous electron-scattering measurements to deduce the number of $\nu{\mu}$ and $\nu{\tau}$ , to which the electron-scattering experiments also have some modest sensitivity.
+in Canada (see Boger et al. 2000).
+SNO measured solar high-energy (8B) neutrinos through reactions with deuterium (^{2}H) in heavy water as well as through electron scattering.
+Of the two relevant reactions with 2H, one (the so-called charged-current reaction) is sensitive exclusively to $\nu{\rm e}$, whereas the second (the neutral-current reaction) has comparable sensitivity to all three types.
+The rate measured with the charged-current reaction may therefore be compared with the rate from previous electron-scattering measurements to deduce the number of ν{μ} and ν{τ} , to which the electron-scattering experiments also have some modest sensitivity.
 This provides a measure of the extent to which neutrino conversion has taken place and therefore allows an estimate of the original neutrino production rate in the solar core.
-The striking result is that the answer agrees, to within errors, with the predictions of standard solar models (Ahmad et al., 2001).
+The striking result was that the answer agreed, to within errors, with the predictions of standard solar models (Ahmad et al., 2001).
 The decisive demonstration of neutrino conversion was obtained by Ahmad et al. (2002), who used SNO to measure the neutrino flux with the neutral-current reaction.
-The results yielded a flux at the Earth of $\nu{\rm e}$ of $(1.76 \pm 0.1) \times 10^6 \,{\rm cm}^{-2} \,{\rm sec}^{-1}$ and a flux of other neutrino types ( $\nu{\mu}$ and $\nu{\tau}$ ) of $(3.41 \pm 0.66) \times 10^6 \,\mathrm{cm}^{-2} \,\mathrm{sec}^{-1}$ .
-This is again consistent with solar models, and furthermore provides strong constraints on the parameters controlling the neutrino conversions.
+The results yielded a flux at the Earth of $\nu{\rm e}$ of $(1.76 \pm 0.1) \times 10^6 \,{\rm cm}^{-2} \,{\rm sec}^{-1}$ and a flux of other neutrino types (ν{μ} and ν{τ}) of $(3.41 \pm 0.66) \times 10^6 \,\mathrm{cm}^{-2} \,\mathrm{sec}^{-1}$.
+This was again consistent with solar models, and furthermore provided strong constraints on the parameters controlling the neutrino conversions.

-In parallel with these efforts to study neutrino conversion from solar observations, terrestrial experiments are carried.
-In a recent experiment, Eguchi et al. (2003) measured the flux of electron antineutrinos $\bar{\nu}{e}$ from commercial nuclear reactors, and found strong evidence for neutrino oscillations.
-Other experiments are being developed that will direct beams of neutrinos from accelerators towards neutrino detectors, over distances of several hundred kilometers.
+In parallel with these efforts to study neutrino conversion from solar observations, terrestrial experiments have been carried out.
+Eguchi et al. (2003) measured the flux of electron antineutrinos $\overline{\nu}{e}$ from commercial nuclear reactors, and found strong evidence for neutrino oscillations.
+Other experiments use beams of neutrinos from accelerators, where the neutrinos travel over distances of several hundred kilometers towards neutrino detectors.
 However, the size of the Earth sets a natural limit to the scale of such experiments.
 Thus, observations of solar neutrinos remain a very important possibility for studying the properties of the neutrino experimentally, provided that conditions in the solar core can be determined with sufficient accuracy, from observations of solar oscillations, that the Sun can be regarded as a well-calibrated neutrino source.